Moonlitoe/off-fog/README.md

 ### Off-Fog
-A Pack That Removes Fog Minecraft bedrock edition
+A reasourcepack that removes fog (Minecraft bedrock edition)